micorix/subflix/README.md

 2. Unzip package
 3. In your [Chrome browser](https://chrome.com) go to `chrome://extensions`
 4. Unable developer mode
-5. Upload downloaded zip by `Load unpacked extension`
+5. Upload child directory of downloaded zip by `Load unpacked extension`
 6. Done!

 ## Warning!
 You have to refresh Netflix video page (for each video) before starting using Subflix